Need top-choice, sure-bet, best-pick, easy-to-grow bean varieties?

 Best Bet Lima Beans:

 • Henderson’s Bush.
 60-75 days.
-Pole type lima.
+Pole-type lima.
 Buttery, full flavor.
 Baby lima, slightly curved 2¾ to 3½ inch dark green pods, 3 to 4 small but plump green beans that dry creamy white.
 Good pod set; harvest early, bears until frost, drought resistant.
 Grow in southern or northern gardens.

 • King of the Garden.
 85 days.
 Bush butterbean type.
 Excellent quality.
-Pods are broad, 4 to 6 inches long, smooth and flat; white seeds.
+Pods are broad, 4 to 6 inches long, smooth, and flat; white seeds.
 Vigorous climber well adapted to cool growing conditions.

 • Dixie Butterpea White.
 70-76 days.
 Butterbean type.
-Meaty taste, succulent texture.
+Meaty taste, and succulent texture.
 Medium-dark green pods to 4 inches long; white seed.
 Vigorous bushy plant 16 to 23 inches tall; extremely prolific producer.
 Pods set in high temperatures and continue until frost.
 Good home garden choice.

 • Baby Fordhook Bush.
 75-75 days.
 Butterbean type.
 Delicate flavor, and tender; best cooked with ham.
 Small 2¾ inch pods are slightly curved; each contains 3 to 4 bright-green “baby” seeds.
 Bush stands 14 to 16 inches tall.